cstrawberry/predictive-universe/docs/paper/related/area_law_spap_qecc.md

 **7. Derivation of the Bekenstein–Hawking Formula**

-The final step is to demonstrate the equality between the thermodynamic entropy density calculated from the bulk SPAP erasures (Proposition 4.1) and the Bekenstein-Hawking entropy density defined via the emergent Planck length determined by Eq.
-(6.3).
+The final step is to demonstrate the equality between the thermodynamic entropy density calculated from the bulk SPAP erasures (Proposition 4.1) and the Bekenstein-Hawking entropy density defined via the emergent Planck length determined by Equation (6.3).

-From Proposition 4.1 (Eq.
-4.2), the thermodynamic entropy density is:
+From Proposition 4.1 (Equation 4.2), the thermodynamic entropy density is:
 $$
 \frac{S_{therm}(\mathcal{A})}{\mathcal{A}} = \frac{k_B c_{\text{geom}}^{(3D)} \ln 2}{\ell^2} \quad (*)
 $$